Deadline for manuscript submissions: 10 March 2022Print Special Issue Flyer (5)

 Interests: Neurology, Stroke, Translational Research, Clinical Trials, Clinical Epidemiology, Biostatistics, Global Health, COVID-19

 The total number of prevalent neurovascular disorders, deaths, and disability-adjusted life years due to neurovascular disorders increased steadily from 1990.
 Stroke remains the second-leading cause of death, and stroke burden in terms of disability-adjusted life years is increasing.
 Primary stroke prevention strategies are not sufficiently effective as currently implemented in many countries.
-The sex disparity exists in stroke and neurological disorder likely throughout the continuum of care.
+The sex disparity exists in stroke likely throughout the continuum of care.
 The disparities include differences in distribution of burden of risk factors; differences in awareness, attitudes, beliefs and compliance; disparity in the burden of the disease prevalence and incidence, access to treatment and rehabilitation, and disease mortality.
 Global healthcare practitioner and epidemiologists are emphasizing more on reduction the global and local burden of neurological disorders by identifying various risk-factors affecting disease mortality and morbidity.
 But evidence of primary, secondary and tertiary prevention of these disorders-specific burden and effectiveness of these measures are not clear.

 Topics covered under the scope of this special issue like (but not limited to) …

-- Sex-specific risk factors of stroke and neurological disorders
+- Sex-specific risk factors of stroke

-- Stroke and neurological disorders’ burden disparity amongst men
+- Stroke’s burden disparity amongst men

 - Management disparity amongst male